 INSIDE THE LINES

-Graphic custom carpeting by Davis Rugs adds color and pattern to the bright and airy family room, where a pair of sofas by TCS Designs, Inc. and chairs by Redford House surround an organic coffee table from CAI Designs.
+Graphic custom carpeting by Davis Rugs adds color and pattern to the bright and airy modern organic family room, where a pair of sofas by TCS Designs, Inc. and chairs by Redford House surround an organic coffee table from CAI Designs.

 An organic metal wall sculpture by Eric Gushee takes center stage in the sunken family room, which is furnished with an RH sofa and a Carrara marble slab coffee table styled with vintage horns, a wood-carved Buddha and other collectibles from the clients’ personal collection.